 Capacity Building Grants support organisations working in any art form developed and presented for, by and with children and young people aged 26 years and under.

 Capacity Building Grants support Youth Arts organisations to grow their business or change their business model to encourage organisational sustainability.
 It is expected the grant will assist in increasing the capacity of organisational staff by skills development, acquiring new information through expert advice, changed operations, or revised organisational purpose or models, for example.

-Youth Arts organisations can apply for up to $10,000, for activity occurring in the 2023 calendar year.
+Youth Arts organisations can apply for up to $10,000, for activity occurring in the following calendar year.

 This program is open to organisations that:

 - are not for profit incorporated bodies or emerging organisations establishing their governance and organisational structures

 - are based in South Australia